lynx-x-ray-observatory/soxs/doc/source/python/simput.rst

                       area, pt_src.ra, pt_src.dec, energies, clobber=True)

 We have to give :func:`~soxs.simput.write_photon_list` the exposure time and area because we need to compute a flux for the source.
+This should be the same values that you used when you generated the energies from the :class:`~soxs.spectra.Spectrum` object using :meth:`~soxs.spectra.Spectrum.generate_energies`.

 Alternatively, you may already have a SIMPUT file associated with a photon list file, but want to add another source to the same SIMPUT catalog.
 You can accomplish this by making the same call to